microsoft/vscode-tools-for-ai/README.md

 ## TensorFlow

 [TensorFlow](https://www.tensorflow.org/) is an open source software library for numerical computation using data flow graphs.
 Please refer to [here](https://www.tensorflow.org/install/) for detailed installation.

-To install TensorFlow
+To install TensorFlow, run the following command in a terminal:
 - With GPU
     ```bash
     pip3.5 install tensorflow-gpu==1.3.0